ariDev1/MSO5000_liveview/README.md

 ./run.sh
 ```

-The script automatically detects whether you're running **X11 or Wayland**, sets up the display bridge, and launches the GUI.
+The script auto-detects X11 or Wayland and sets up display bridging.

 ### 📁 Where Are My CSV Files?

-All exported CSV files are saved to:
+All exported CSV files go to:

 ```bash
 ~/oszi_csv/
 ```

-This folder is automatically mapped into the container and persists even after exit.
+This folder is mounted into the container.

-> Requires: Docker, X11 or Wayland+XWayland, and VNC + SCPI enabled on the oscilloscope.

 ---

 ## 📦 Python Requirements

-Listed in `requirements.txt`, install with:
+Install with:

 ```bash
 pip install -r requirements.txt
 ```

-Dependencies include:
+Required packages:
 - `pillow`, `numpy`, `pyvisa`, `pyvisa-py`
 - `requests`, `vncdotool`, `psutil`, `zeroconf`